molloy-lab/ck-phylo-workshop/day2/README.md

 Compare support values estimated using coalescent methods for some of the topologies found in the above activities

 * Try [CASTER](https://github.com/chaoszhang/ASTER/) with the concatenated alignment
-* Try [ASTRAL/ASTER](https://github.com/chaoszhang/ASTER/) with UCE gene trees; to learn more about the support calculations, see [Sayyari & Mirarab, 2016](https://doi.org/10.1093/molbev/msw079)
+* Try [ASTRAL/ASTER](https://github.com/chaoszhang/ASTER/) with UCE gene trees; to learn about the support calculations, see [Sayyari & Mirarab, 2016](https://doi.org/10.1093/molbev/msw079)

 Dicussion Questions
 ---

-1. What are the pros and cons of each type of method?
+1. What are the pros and cons of each type of method broadly speaking?
+How do these pros/cons relate to the Palaeognathae tree and the data types explored in this lab?
-2. How do you think these pros/cons relate to the Palaeognathae tree and the data types explored here?
+2. This lab focused on gene tree heterogeneity due to ILS and GTEE.
+What are some other sources of gene tree heterogeneity?
+Could these be an issue for Palaeognathae?
+How would explore these issues further?
-3. What follow up work do you want to explore?
+3. What follow-up analyses would you want to do if you had unlimited time, money, etc?